thilo-hub/IPPFritzFax/README.md

 Airprint &amp;IPP faxserver using  Fritzbox FAX modem

-Fritzbox is a fairly common kable/dsl modem in germany.
+Fritzbox is a fairly common cable/dsl modem in Germany.

 It usually has the capability to send faxes (using T38 or some other protocol).
 Unfortunaty there is no free available software the enables printing faxes from apple devices on the fritzbox.